Ghost Tram - Manx Hop-tu-Naa (Halloween) Story

 'I can’t understand this' Ian replied, 'what the hell is a tram doing running along here at this time.
 You know I’ve heard bad things said by some of the old people about a strange tram going along here on Halloween night.'

 Neil laughed at his friend and grabbed him playfully by the neck.
-'What is it a tram full of Halloween witches getting a lift home?
+'What is it?
+A tram full of Halloween witches getting a lift home?
 Whatever happened to bloody broomsticks?'

 Ian shook himself free, a little embarrassed.
 Nevertheless he had a strange feeling and he shivered, feeling the thick damp mist penetrating his bones for the first time tonight.
 'Look Neil, it's less than half a mile before we reach the lane that leads to my house.
 Stay over.'